 The best camera settings for portrait photography

 From the setting of Camera’s ISO, aperture, and shutter Speed, to selecting the best lens and lightning, there are many things to consider before shooting portraits.
 If you want excellent results, you will have to ensure that your camera is functioning correctly and is at an optimal setting.

 You will have to first start with the camera’s ISO settings as it helps you get the most dynamic range from the sensor.
 You can refer to the manual for native ISO setting and then set it accordingly.
 Once the ISO is set, you will have to move on to aperture settings as it reflects your creative choice.

 You can set it according to preference, as it can affect the bokeh.
 From burring backgrounds to different apertures for indoor and outdoor scenes, you will have to master all that.
 Then there comes shutter speed, which can make or break your photograph.
 Your choice should vary with circumstances like availability of flash, natural light ad type of lens and camera.

 This is not all; some other tits and bits should be balanced as well as white balance, editing stetting, and many more.
 It may all sound confusing now, but we have made it easy for you by explaining the best of the best camera settings for portrait photography in this article.
 By just following these simple guidelines, you will be able to transform your portraits from ordinary to extraordinary!

 Choosing the camera and lens

-So before applying any setting check which camera and lens are you using and read their manual.
+So before applying any setting, check which camera and lens you are using and read their manual.
 This can be helpful and guide you.
-Basic know-how of camera and lens can lay the groundwork for mastering its advanced features.
+Necessary know-how of camera and lens can lay the groundwork for mastering its advanced features.
 So start from there and then gradually customize by using your creative potential.